Ellipsis (linguistics): Comparative deletion

 Comparative deletion is different from many of the other optional ellipsis mechanisms insofar as it is obligatory.
 The non-elliptical versions of these sentences are unacceptable.

+The classic Escher sentence "More people have been to Russia than I have" appears to use comparative deletion, but ends up with a meaningless comparison if the apparent elision is included: "More people have been to Russia than I have been to Russia".

 Null complement anaphora

 Null complement anaphora elides a complete complement, whereby the elided complement is a finite clause, infinitive phrase, or prepositional phrase.
-The verbal predicates that can license null complement anaphora form a limited set (e.g. know, approve, refuse, decide).
+The verbal predicates that can license null complement anaphora form a limited set (e.g., know, approve, refuse, decide).
 The elided complement cannot be a noun phrase.